olivier rousteing: diversity is the future of fashion

 The Balmain Creative Director has spoken about his experience of diversity, saying it is something he will always fight for.

-Rousteing says, "The aesthetic of my clothes is really important, but the aesthetic of world, of the vision that I have — of this diversity that I want to push — it's way stronger than my collection.
+Rousteing said, "The aesthetic of my clothes is really important, but the aesthetic of world, of the vision that I have — of this diversity that I want to push — it's way stronger than my collection.
 I want to dress different girls, different women; in the casting — the models, in my front row".
 "I would love that fashion push also those boundaries," he adds, "Diversity should be a topic for all the creative people.
 It's the future of fashion, it's part of me, and something that I will always fight for."